jjprevite/100-days-of-code/log2.md

 **Today's Progress**:

 **Thoughts**: -->
+### Day 15: June 20th, 2017

+**Today's Progress**: Coded for 60 minutes- worked on RQM, improving it.

+**Thoughts**: Right now, there's a possibility of generating the same quote twice in a row.
+I worked on improving the algorithm to fix it but didn't finish yet.

 ### Day 14: June 19th, 2017

 **Today's Progress**: Coded for 70 minutes.
-Finished RQG! :D Remik and I pair-programmed to finish it.
+Finished RQM! :D Remik and I pair-programmed to finish it.

 **Thoughts**: We used the Twitter API docs to figure out what we needed to do and it worked! :D